 North Berwick Playgroup: This year NBIB volunteers helped the playgroup staff redesign the outdoor area into a colourful educational environment.
 We built a pallet bed and made an initial planting which the staff and children will tend and replenish.

-North Berwick Nursery School: The nursery has been awarded its third Green Flag for the EcoSchools programme.
+North Berwick Nursery School: The nursery has been awarded its third Green Flag for the EcoSchools programme (the top level of the award).
 Their playground is a wildlife garden, outdoor learning space and playground all in one.
 It is home to a native wildlife hedge, a wild corner, a water butt to collect rainwater and a log pile.
 A bird-cam allows the children to follow the progress of their nesting box, and they feed the birds daily.
 Garden waste is composted whilst a wormery deals with food waste.
 The children plant, grow and tend their own fruit and vegetables.
 NBIB volunteers join in with these activities and are available for encouragement and advice.

-In December NBIB and Marie Curie volunteers and council ground staff helped pupils plant 500 Wordsworth daffodils in an area of the school grounds.
+In December NBIB, Marie Curie volunteers and council ground staff helped pupils plant 500 daffodils in an area of the school grounds.

-With NBIB's help the primary school has entered a pallet garden into the last eight Gardening Scotland shows, winning a Gold Medal each time.
-This year the nursery also entered, winning a silver gilt medal.
 In June 2019, the P6s held a climate change conference to which NBIB were invited.
-Our participation in the group discussing trees has resulted in three of the pupils raising funds to buy some sorbus trees for the Lodge.
-They helped to plant them in November and will continue to water and care for them.
+Our participation in the group, discussing trees, resulted in three of the pupils raising funds to buy sorbus trees for the Lodge which they helped to plant.

 We are happy to get involved in any aspect of gardening and environment with our local schools.